bouwe77/bouwe77.github.io/content/pages/workshops.md

 #### Introduction

-I have committed myself to learning React.
-And the best way to do that is by teaching it to others.
+From the moment I started learning React I also started teaching React to others by blogging and giving workshops and talks.
-I do that by blogging on this website and by giving workshops and talks.
+Now that I started learning GraphQL I am doing that too because it is a very powerful way of learning new things.

 #### Blog posts